it-beard/evo-bot-go/.qoder/repowiki/en/content/Service Layer/Message Sender Service.md

 ## Integration with TgBotClient
 The MessageSenderService is tightly integrated with the TgBotClient from bot.go, receiving the initialized bot instance during construction through the `NewMessageSenderService` function.
 This integration occurs during the bot client initialization process, where the MessageSenderService is created and passed to other services that require messaging capabilities, such as the RandomCoffeeService and SummarizationService.

 The service is registered as a dependency in the HandlerDependencies struct and made available to various handlers throughout the application.
 This dependency injection pattern ensures that all components have access to a consistent messaging interface while maintaining loose coupling between components.
+Notably, the recent addition of SaveUpdateMessageService and AdminSaveMessageService has expanded the dependency graph, with these services now relying on MessageSenderService for administrative message operations.

 ```mermaid
 graph TD